(Disclosure: Some of the links below may be affiliate links)

-Even low-risk investments will have negative returns some time!
+Even low-risk investments will have negative returns sometimes!
 If you pick a low-risk instrument such as government bonds, you will still experience some downturns.
-There have been some years where bonds had performed very poorly.
+There have been some years where bonds have performed very poorly.
 We are talking minus 20% in a single year!

 You only lose money if you sell in a downturn.
 You should mix up paper losses and realized losses.
 If you check your account one day and see you are ten percent down, this is only a paper loss.
 If you sell, it will become a realized loss.
 It is essential to understand this.

 Finally, you should not time the market.
 Timing the market means you buy or sell at a particular time in the hope of making a profit.
 For many people, this means waiting to buy or selling early.
 But on average, you will lose this bet with the market.
 People are not able to beat or time the market.